Wafer-EX/HangarEmulator/README.md

 - Java Development Kit 17
 - ~256 MB free RAM
 ## Build
-As a result of the assembly, the `HangarEmulator-1.0-all.jar` file will appear in the `build\libs` directory, which includes all the necessary libraries.
+As a result of the assembly, the `HangarEmulator-VERSION-all.jar` file will appear in the `build\libs` directory, which includes all the necessary libraries.

 Windows:
 ```